 What If I Have an Interchange Pricing Model?

 The interchange pricing model is quite different than the tiered pricing model.
-The interchange pricing model usually includes two different fees.
-The agreed upon basis point and the authorization fee which is paid to your payment processor.
-The fee is determined either per transaction or by credit card processing volume.
+The interchange pricing model usually consists of many different fees and percentage rates.
+This can also include the actual cost associated with that transaction, also called the buy rate.
+Additionally, you should see the agreed upon basis point and the authorization fees which are paid to your payment processor.
+The fee is determined either per transaction or by the overall credit card processing volume.

 BPS are still used to calculate the rate per transaction for the Interchange Pricing Model.
 However, once this rate has been set, then it will stay the same for every transaction.
-Qualified, mid-qualified and non-qualified credit card processing rates do not apply.
+With this model, qualified, mid-qualified and non-qualified credit card processing rates do not apply.

 Please keep in mind that many small businesses are not offered the option of using the interchange pricing model as it is generally available for businesses that do high dollar volume per month.